2023-2024 pediatric residents

 We believe wellness is not only important, but necessary, to be successful professionally and personally.
-At our core, we are a place where every individual is valued, supported, challenged, and encouraged.
+At our core, we are a place where every individual is valued, supported, and challenged.
+While all our residents are unique, we encourage our trainees to embrace a tend-and-befriend relationship with their peers as a research-proven way to stifle burnout!
 With this foundation, our program leadership and Wellness Committee have come together to provide our residents with numerous resources, services, and events to enhance their overall well-being.

 emotional and spiritual wellness